mdkhau/node-basic/examine-http/README.md

 Web applications are based on the client and server communicating with each other using the HTTP protocol.

 Implementing a server is rather simle with Node.js and the Express framework.
-In this exercise we are going to implement a small client and a small server to get familiar with what happpens under the hood of web applcations.
+In this exercise we are going to implement a small client and a small server to get familiar with what happens under the hood of web applcations.

 ## Exercise